aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/using-web-services/_index.md

 ﻿---
 title: Using Web Services
+articleTitle: Using Web Services
+linktitle: Using Web Services
 description: "Aspose.Words for JasperReports (from v 2.0.0) can be used with JasperServer Web Services."
 type: docs
 weight: 130